mongodb-university/realm-template-apps/web-js/README.md

 > 🧰 **Tip: Install Dependencies to Run Artifact Projects**
 > Bluehawk does not include `node_modules` when you generate an artifact project.
 If you want to run the generated code, you'll need to run `npm install` first.

-## Build & Run the App in Development Mode
+## Build & Run the Development App Locally

 ### 1. Download & Install Dependencies